Trading the U.S. Globally

 According to the U.S. Department of the Treasury, which releases this data annually in February, foreign investors own $26.86 trillion in U.S. securities as of June 2023, up from $24.8 trillion in June 2022.
 Nearly half of that — $13.7 trillion — is comprised of U.S. equities.
 This makes sense, considering the U.S. equities markets have an outsized presence in the global equities landscape, making up approximately 42% of global stock market capitalization, according to research from SIFMA.
 The remainder of foreign investor securities holdings are in long- and short-term debt securities.

-This growth has primarily occurred in the last eight years.
-Foreign investors’ equity holdings in 2023 were nearly double the total from 2016, climbing from $17.1 trillion to $26.8 trillion in that time frame.
+Much growth has occurred in the last eight years.
+Foreign investors’ equity holdings in 2023 were up 57% from 2016, climbing from $17.1 trillion to $26.8 trillion in that time frame.

 Foreign Portfolio Investment in Long-Term Securities 2016-2023